Drug Interactions between diazepam and Doxy 200

 Interactions between your drugs

-There were no interactions found in our database between diazepam and Doxy 200 - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between diazepam and Doxy 200.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Diazepam is in the following drug classes: benzodiazepine anticonvulsants, benzodiazepines.